 In our digital world, being able to respond to change and quickly adapt are a must.
 Decision-making is evermore data-driven, and technologies such as Artificial Intelligence and Machine Learning are being employed in a constantly increasing amount of projects and application sectors.

-Traditional Project Management and product development approaches are being abandoned in favour of agile practices and frameworks, with the scope of improving time to market, increasing productivity, delivered value, and outcome quality, while reducing costs and risks by early detection.
+Traditional Project Management and product development approaches are being abandoned in favor of agile practices and frameworks, with the scope of improving time to market, increasing productivity, delivered value, and outcome quality, while reducing costs and risks by early detection.

 But what does being agile truly mean?
 It is a cultural shift and a change of mindset.
 Practitioners need to step into novel roles and learn new ways of interacting with each other.
 Developing teams should be cross-functional and stop working in silos.
 As they are responsible for the technical quality of the product, they get more committed and should self-organize.